CHILD PROTECTION POLICY AND PROCEDURE

 SPECIAL EDUCATIONAL NEEDS POLICY

-The setting’s special educational needs co-coordinators (SENco) is Wendy Brooks.
+The setting’s special educational needs co-coordinators (SENco) is WENDY BROOKS

 The aims and objectives of our special educational needs (SEN) policy are to identify early any difficulties a child may have, and on offering an appropriate learning environment in which we provide a range of differentiated activities to meet all individual needs.
-We aim to develop a partnership with parents and will always consult with them if we feel a child is having difficulties.
-A child’s progress will be observed, monitored, and recorded as appropriate.
+We aim to develop a partnership with parents and will always consult with parents if we feel a child is having difficulties.
+A child’s progress will be observed, monitored and recorded as appropriate.
 If a child is placed on the SEN record, staff will liaise closely with the SENco on setting appropriate targets.
 We will liaise with other professionals to ensure we are offering effective provisions for children with special educational needs.
 The setting will welcome children with special educational needs and disabilities and will make reasonable adjustments.

 The Senco’s role is to: